-Class II Directors - up for election at the 2022 Annual Meeting of Stockholders with a term expiring at the 2025 annual meeting of stockholders if re-elected.
+Class II Directors - continuing directors with a term expiring at the 2025 annual meeting of stockholder.

 David W. Truetzel has served on our Board of Directors since our acquisition of US Spine, Inc. in September 2010.
 Mr. Truetzel has been the general partner of Augury Capital Partners, a private equity fund that invests in life sciences and information technology companies, which he co-founded in 2006.
 Mr. Truetzel is a director of Enterprise Bank, Inc., Bonfyre, LLC, a provider of enterprise technology management solutions, Paranet, LLC, an IT services provider and ScholarPath, Inc. an educational software platform.
 Mr. Truetzel holds a B.S. in Business Administration from Saint Louis University and an M.B.A. from The Wharton School.
 We believe that Mr. Truetzel's financial and managerial expertise qualify him to serve on our Board of Directors.